 Another tip for frequent grillers is to soak the entire package of bamboo skewers all at once so they are ready when you are.
 Drain well, place in a sealable plastic bag, and stick them in the freezer.
 They'll keep just fine, and you'll be able to get your kabobs on the grill that much quicker.

 If all of this decision making and preparation isn't for you, you may prefer to use metal skewers.
-Many are available in longer lengths than the bamboo, have a convenient handle, and can be reused over and over again.
+Many are available in longer lengths than the bamboo, have a convenient handle, and can be reused.
 You want to look for the metal skewers with flat edges, as they tend to prevent the food from slipping and sliding around a little bit better than the metal skewers with rounded edges.
 Just keep in mind that metal becomes very, very hot!
 Be sure to use a heat-proof glove when removing the metal skewers from the grill.

 Whether you are pressed for time, realize you don't have any kind of skewer in the house, or just can't be bothered with sliding ingredients onto a stick, you can still cook the food on the grill using a grill basket or the foil packet method.
 If you own a grill basket, simply place the ingredients in the basket in one layer and put on the grill.
 Alternatively, you can put the meat and vegetable pieces in a large piece of foil, drizzle with oil or marinade to retain moisture, and wrap up securely.
 The food will not get any grill marks but will take on some of that smoky grill flavor.

 The beauty of kabobs is that you can create any combination of meat and vegetable you like using a variety of flavors.
 In addition, vegetarians and vegans will find skewers helpful for holding tofu, such as in a tandoori-spiced tofu kabob, seitan, and vegetarian kabobs in place on the grill; skewers are also great for grilling cheeses.